phac-nml/irida/doc/user/user/samples/index.md

 ![Upload sequence file.](images/upload-sample-file-btn.png)

-Sequence files can either be added by dragging and dropping a directing of .fastq files, onto the the drop area in the pop-up window.
+You can upload a collection of sequencing data to IRIDA by dragging the files in a directory to the drop area in the pop-up window:

 ![Drag and drop area.](images/upload-sample-file-drop-area.png)